TrEE-TIMC/circhic/doc/user_guide.rst

 :mod:`circhic` also requires to know more about the data plotted than Matplotlib.
-In particular, the library requires to know the number of bins of the HiC contact map.
+In particular, the library requires to know the number of bins of the Hi-C contact map.
 Let us instantiate a :mod:`circhic` figure by providing the number of bins per chromosomes to the figure.
 You can also provide the exact length in base pair.